Molina26/data-serialization/Readme.md

 1. Copy this repository
 2. Execute query of database in your MySQL
 3. Run the command **npm install** in the terminal
-4. Copy the file db.config.example and rename as db.config.js
+4. Copy the file db.config.example to the **rute src/config** and rename as db.config.js
 5. Asigne your configuration in db.config.js
 6. Run the server with the command **npm start** in the terminal